-The Senior School pupils are involved in a number of collaborative projects with professional organisations and local universities.
-By participating in a range of different and exciting challenges they can apply their theoretical knowledge to practical situations whilst learning vital presentations and oratory skills.
+The Senior School pupils are involved in collaborative projects with professional organisations and local universities.
+By participating in a range of different and exciting challenges they can apply their theoretical knowledge to practical situations whilst learning vital presentation and oratory skills.

-Senior School pupils have the privilege of using the Senior School Centre with its own coffee bar and catering facilities.
-There are also two Supervised Study areas to ensure quiet working conditions.
-ICT equipment and learning resources are made available to all senior pupils in this pleasant and business-like study environment.
-All senior pupils are encouraged to volunteer with local charities and in 2019 Glenlola was awarded a 'Welcome Award' in recognition of its work with Positive Futures.
-Much valued is the School's partnership with local feeder primary schools who accept a high number of Y13 and Y14 pupils for periods of teaching practice throughout the year.
+Senior School pupils have a dedicated Senior School Centre with its own catering facilities.
+There are also two supervised study areas to ensure quiet working conditions.
+ICT equipment and learning resources are made available to all Senior pupils in this pleasant and business-like study environment.
+All Senior pupils are encouraged to volunteer with local charities and in 2019 Glenlola Collegiate was awarded a 'Welcome Award' in recognition of its work with Positive Futures.

+Much valued is the School's partnership with local feeder primary schools who accept a high number of Year 13 and Year 14 pupils for periods of teaching practice each year.

-Highlights of each year for the Seniors are events such as the Team Building Day at Lorne, the annual School Formal, the Y14 Christmas Charity Extravaganza, Car Trials and the Leavers' Dinner in May.
+Highlights in the Senior School calendar include the Team Building day at Lorne, the annual School Formal, the Year 14 Charity Extravaganza, Car trials and Leavers' Dinner in May.